Welcome New Paddlers!

 All new paddlers will attend our Demo Day for basic paddling and safety instructions.
 After this free instruction you can attend 2 more free recreational crew practices to decide whether to join (must be completed within 1 month).

-1. Follow this link to BBOP's TeamSnap registration page >
+1. Follow this link to BBOP's TeamSnap registration page and Team Snap instructions.

-2. Select Guest Paddler on the Payment page and you will be able to complete registration without paying
+2. Select New Paddler on the Payment page and you will be able to complete registration without paying

 3. Log back into TeamSnap (bookmark!) and navigate to your Team page.
 Open the Availability menu on the Team page and you will see the Demo Day event (only the upcoming one is scheduled on TeamSnap).